-The Campus Straubing for Biotechnology and Sustainability will become a new Integrative Research Center at the Technical University of Munich.
+The Campus Straubing for Biotechnology and Sustainability is a new Integrative Research Center at the Technical University of Munich.
 Its focus in research and teaching makes the new center unique: It will concentrate on renewable resources, biotechnology and bioeconomy.
 For this, new interdisciplinary degree programs will be established, that nationwide are only offered by TUM in Straubing.

 Fully integrated into the university

 Following an unanimous decision by the Bavarian Parliament on July 19, 2017, the Technical University of Munich will fully integrate Campus Straubing with effect from October 1, 2017 and constitute it as an Integrative Research Center, or IRC for short.
 IRCs take an interdisciplinary approach to research and are entitled to award doctorates.
 The Weihenstephan-Triesdorf University of Applied Sciences will continue to act as TUM's cooperation partner in Straubing.

 TUM's fourth location will gradually expand to include 30 professorships.
 Looking beyond the existing focus on renewable resources, Straubing will also be adding biotechnology and bioeconomy to its core disciplines.

 As part of the expansion plans for the location, a new laboratory and lecture hall building for sustainable chemistry will provide 4,100 square meters of space for research laboratories, offices, seminar rooms, working facilities and a divisible lecture hall.
 Aditionnally, the State of Bavaria aquired a historic 650 year-old monastery in the heart of Straubing which after renovation will provide a further 4,000 square meters for the Straubing campus of TUM.